In the Name of Allah, Most Gracious, Most Merciful.

 It is really a chance to congratulate you and your husband for becoming Muslims, and we hope you understand the tolerant teachings of Islam, whom Allah chooses to guide the baffled humanity to the safe shore.

-First of all, I would like to stress the fact that it is haram to have tattoos on the body.
+It is haram to have tattoos on the body.
 However, the Prophet (peace and blessings be upon him) is reported to have said, “Islam takes away the sins done before it.”
+(Muslim)

 Thus, if these tattoos cannot be removed easily or if you have to spend a lot of money to remove them, then you should not worry about them.